luxfi/docs/network/docs/tooling/cli.md

 ---
-tags: [Tooling, Lux-CLI]
+tags: [Tooling, Lux CLI]
-description: Lux-CLI is a command-line tool that gives developers access to everything Lux.
+description: Lux CLI is a command-line tool that gives developers access to everything Lux.
 This release specializes in helping developers build and test Subnets.
-pagination_label: Lux-CLI
+pagination_label: Lux CLI
 sidebar_postion: 0
 ---

-# Lux-CLI
+# Lux CLI

-Lux-CLI is a command-line tool that gives developers access to everything Lux.
+Lux CLI is a command-line tool that gives developers access to everything Lux.
 This release specializes in helping developers build and test Subnets.